Young people can face complicated and varied challenges in their everyday life.

 Their development through family, school, relationships and the transition to adulthood can be difficult.
 There are expectations of achievement, the ‘new connectivity’ of social media and the internet, global tensions and more that our youth of today are faced with.

-Our specialist psychiatrists, clinical psychologists and nurses are experts in the development and care of children, young people and their families.
-We understand the interface with schools, healthcare services and other institutions, and we’re committed to collaborative welfare for young people.
+Our specialist psychiatrists, clinical psychologists and nurses are experts in child & adolescent care.
+Along with our understanding of schools, healthcare services and other institutions, we are committed to collaborative welfare for young people.

-We have a wide knowledge of the mental health difficulties in the growing experience of young people, and are here to help.
-We can assist with issues with identity, feelings, relationships, and more – supporting young people to lead their best lives.
+Our wide knowledge of the mental health difficulties in the growing experience of young people means we can help in many ways.
+We can assist with issues with identity, feelings, relationships, and more – supporting young people to live their best lives.

 What can our specialists help with?